MicrosoftDocs/windows-itpro-docs/devices/surface/surface-dock-firmware-update.md

 ## Monitor the Surface Dock Firmware Update

 This section is optional and provides an overview of how to monitor installation of the firmware update.
-When you are ready to install the update, see [Install the Surface Dock Firmware Update](#install-the-surface-dock-firmware-update) below.
-For more detailed information about monitoring the update process, see the following sections in this article:
+See the following sections in this article:
   - [How to verify completion of firmware update](#how-to-verify-completion-of-the-firmware-update)
   - [Event logging](#event-logging)
   - [Troubleshooting tips](#troubleshooting-tips)